MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-telemetry-analytics-content.md

     - Use ML plugins like [autocluster](/azure/data-explorer/kusto/query/autocluster-plugin) to find common patterns of discrete attributes.

 1. Perform geospatial analytics with user defined functions.
-Use the [Geospatial Analytics](/azure/data-explorer/kusto/query/geospatial-grid-systems) functions to convert coordinates to a suitable grid system and perform aggregations on the data.
+Use the [geospatial analytics](/azure/data-explorer/kusto/query/geospatial-grid-systems/) functions to convert coordinates to a suitable grid system and perform aggregations on the data.

 1. Create a **fleet metadata table** to store changes on the vehicle metadata and configuration.
-Create a **Fleet metadata last known values** materialized view to store the latest state of the vehicle fleet based on a last-time modified column.
+Create a **fleet metadata last known values** materialized view to store the latest state of the vehicle fleet based on a last-time modified column.

 ### Components

 The following key technologies implement this workload.
 For each component in the architecture, use the relevant Service Guide in the Well-Architected Framework (WAF) where available.
-For more information, see [WAF Service Guides](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/?product=popular).
+For more information, see [WAF Service Guides](https://learn.microsoft.com/azure/well-architected/service-guides/?product=popular).

-- [Fabric Real Time Intelligence](/fabric/real-time-intelligence) enables extraction of insights and visualization of vehicle telemetry in motion.
-It contains eventstreams and the time-series KQL database to store and analyze data and Reflex for reacting to events.
+- [Fabric Real-Time Intelligence](/fabric/real-time-intelligence) enables extraction of insights and visualization of vehicle telemetry in motion.
+It contains eventstreams and the time-series KQL database to store and analyze data and reflex for reacting to events.

 - [Fabric Data Activator](/fabric/data-activator/data-activator-introduction) is a no-code experience for automatically taking actions when patterns or conditions change in changing data.